 For businesses operating in a state where legislation has been proposed, it’s very likely that you’ll have to make some changes in the not-so-distant future.
 Some state plans come with penalties for not enrolling, while others offer appealing incentives for getting involved.
 However, the real question may not be whether you want to offer a state-sponsored plan or not but rather whether a state-sponsored plan is the right option for you.

 Most state-sponsored plans are designated as Roth individual retirement accounts (IRAs), using investments chosen by the state, and are generally low-cost, so there are absolutely benefits.
 However, there are also benefits to creating a customized plan that works for you and your employees.
 Issuing your own plan allows you to:

-So while state-sponsored plans are getting the conversation started, it’s important to look at your bigger picture strategy and determining the best short- and long-term decisions to support your business.
+So, while state-sponsored plans are getting the conversation started, it’s important to look at your bigger-picture strategy and determine the best short- and long-term decisions to support your business.
 To better understand the urgency behind any retirement plan decision, it’s worth digging deeper into the specific requirements of your state.

 But regardless of what state you’re in, there are many perks to offering a company-sponsored retirement plan, such as tax incentives, recruitment and retention benefits, and investing in your own future.
 And thanks to new entrants and advanced technology, many traditional inefficiencies and excess fees have been eliminated, keeping costs down.

 It’s great that states are putting a real emphasis on the retirement crisis and stepping in to help.
 But at the end of the day, this is about setting your employees—and yourself—up for retirement security.
 So, look at the current proposals in your jurisdiction, think about what you’re trying to accomplish at the end of the day, and determine what will offer the greatest value for you and your team.
 Everyone deserves retirement security, and you can help.